zimolzak/psci-resource-proposal/README.md

    experiences of using the resource, barriers and facilitators to taking acting on recommendations, and additional considerations for dissemination and implementation of the resource.

+Although stakeholders will co-create the resource with us, we have created an initial framework for what might go in the Safer Dx EnGAGE resource as a starting off point.
+This is described below but will likely change with stakeholder input.